JimmyKuruvilla/photoServer/README.md

 -- add a favicon.ico so that it doesn't get a 404
 -- add a rotate pic icon
 -- search functionality/filter functionality
+-- files that are not displayable shouldn't be sent at all, currently gets downloaded.